 - carrying out your Study Needs Assessment

-- giving you study skills support
+- providing you with study skills support

-- arranging reasonable adjustments for you, including giving you disability advice
+- arranging Reasonable Adjustments for you, including giving you disability advice

 - giving you counselling, mental health support or specialist mentoring

 - helping you with your fitness to learn or practice